“I’m not saving for retirement now. I have other things to worry about,” said so many 25 year olds.

 What to do next

-If you are young, the most important thing to remember is that starting to save for retirement does matter right now.
+The most important thing to remember is that starting to save for retirement does matter right now.

 Remember – no one will care more about your money than you will.
 Even if you’re not enthused by the thought of learning about, or saving for, retirement, it’s part of being a responsible adult.
 You owe it to your future self who wants to retire someday.